-The development of these standards and recommendations is the result of the ongoing work by the OIE Terrestrial Animal Health Standards Commission (hereafter referred to as the Code Commission).
+The development of these standards and recommendations is the result of the ongoing work by the OIE Terrestrial Animal Health Standards Commission (the Code Commission).
 This Commission, which comprises six elected members, meets twice yearly to address its work programme.
-The Code Commission draws upon the expertise of internationally renowned specialists to prepare draft texts for new articles of the Terrestrial Code and to revise existing articles.
-The views of OIE National Delegates are routinely sought through the twice yearly circulation of draft texts.
-The Code Commission collaborates closely with other Specialist Commissions of the OIE, including the

-Aquatic Animal Health Standards Commission, the Biological Standards Commission and the Scientific Commission for Animal Diseases, to ensure that the recommendations contained in the Terrestrial Code are based upon the latest scientific information.
+The Code Commission draws upon the expertise of internationally renowned specialists to prepare new or revised texts for the Terrestrial Code.
+The comments of OIE Member Countries are routinely sought through the twice yearly circulation of new or revised texts..
+The Code Commission collaborates closely with other Specialist Commissions of the OIE, including the Aquatic Animal Health Standards Commission, the Biological Standards Commission and the Scientific Commission for Animal Diseases, to ensure that the recommendations contained in the Terrestrial Code are based upon the latest scientific information.

-The World Trade Organization (WTO) Agreement on the Application of Sanitary and Phytosanitary Measures (hereafter referred to as the SPS Agreement) formally recognises the role of the OIE as the international standard setting organisation for animal health and zoonotic diseases.
+The World Trade Organization (WTO) Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement) formally recognises the role of the OIE as the international standard setting organisation for animal health and zoonotic diseases.
 According to the SPS Agreement, WTO Members should align their import requirements with the recommendations in the relevant standards of the OIE.
 Where there are no OIE recommendations or if the country chooses a level of protection requiring measures more stringent than the standards of the OIE, these should be based on an import risk analysis conducted in accordance with Chapter 2.1.
 The Terrestrial Code is thus a key part of the WTO legal framework for international trade.